Page created on May 3, 2019. Last updated on March 16, 2022 at 18:11

 - Intradermal nevus – nevus cells form nests only in the dermis (no cells in the epidermis)

-Dysplastic nevi are similar to melanocytic nevi, but they are larger, have a rougher surface and have irregular borders.
+Dysplastic nevi (or Clark nevi) are similar to melanocytic nevi, but they are larger, have a rougher surface and have irregular borders.
 These neoplastic cells show atypia.
 The presence of dysplastic nevi are associated with an increased risk for melanoma, but they’re not precancerous lesions for melanoma.
 Melanoma very rarely develops from dysplastic nevi.

 The presence of many dysplastic nevi in a patient with a positive family history for melanoma is called dysplastic nevus syndrome is associated with an almost 100% lifetime risk of developing melanoma.